WWCP-TV: News operation

 On January 6, 1992, WWCP and WATM established their own separate news departments in an attempt to cover their respective areas.
 WWCP offered a nightly prime time newscast at 10 (sixty minutes on weeknights; half-hour on weekends) from its studios in Johnstown.
 Meanwhile, WATM aired local news every night at 11 from its headquarters in State College.
 Despite a valid attempt to gain enough market share, these broadcasts barely registered as a blip in the Nielsen ratings against longer-established WJAC-TV and WTAJ-TV that offered market-wide coverage.

 Due in part to continual ratings struggles and low viewership, WATM's separate news department was shut down in December 2002 and merged with WWCP.
 On November 28, 2007, The Tribune Democrat reported the shared news operation of the two television stations would shut down entirely.
 According to a written statement, WWCP and WATM had been operating at a loss for several years and the move was desperately needed.
 The closure resulted in the termination of around fifteen personnel in the news and production departments.

 As a result, WJAC entered into a news share agreement with WWCP.
 The Big Three affiliate then began to produce WWCP's nightly prime time show and reduced the program to 35 minutes on weeknights while remaining a half-hour on weekends.
-The newscast, still known as Fox 8 News at 10, now originates from a secondary set at WJAC's facility on Old Hickory Lane in Upper Yoder Township (with a Johnstown postal address).
+The newscast, still known as Fox 8 News at 10, now originates from a secondary set at WJAC's facility on Old Hickory Lane in Upper Yoder Township.
 It features a separate news anchor on weeknights, who does not appear on WJAC, in addition to a different music and graphics package from broadcasts seen on the NBC outlet.
 In addition to its main studios, the station also shares WJAC's bureaus in Altoona (on Beale Avenue), State College (on West College Avenue/PA 26) and DuBois (on East DuBois Avenue/PA 255; building is shared with WIFT 102.1 FM).
-On January 16, 2017 a new morning newscast launched using the branding Fox 8 News Morning Edition.
-The newscast runs from 7-9 a.m. (a first in its market) and is anchored by WJAC's morning news team.
+On January 16, 2017, a new morning newscast launched using the branding Fox 8 News Morning Edition.
+The newscast runs from 7 to 9 a.m. (a first in its market) and is anchored by WJAC's morning news team.

 On November 15, 2021, WWCP began airing Sinclair's The National Desk in place of the WJAC-produced weekday morning and weekend night newscasts.
 The weekday morning and weekend night newscasts were eliminated, along with a meteorologist who appeared on WWCP and WATM.
-WWCP still airs a WJAC-produced 30-minute weeknight newscast at 10:00 p.m. with a single anchor and a WJAC meteorologist.
+WWCP still airs a WJAC-produced 30-minute weeknight newscast at 10 p.m. with a single anchor and a WJAC meteorologist.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WWCP-TV shut down its analog signal, over VHF channel 8, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WWCP-TV shut down its analog signal, over VHF channel 8, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 29 to VHF channel 8.